Acropolis Entrance Fees & Free Days (2026 Guide)

 Entrance Fee for the Acropolis

-At the time of writing, general admission to the Acropolis, Athens, costs €30 and the reduced admission costs €15.
+At the time of writing, general admission to the Acropolis, Athens, costs €30 (about USD35) and the reduced admission costs €15 (about USD 18).

 Reduced Entrance Fee for the Acropolis for All Visitors